mattgaff/Metascan-Email-Relay/README.md

 5. Attach scan results and remove infected files (if any).

 ## Configuration File (config.ini)
+This file should be in the same directory as the metascan_relay.py
 #### LISTEN_ON
     The IP or hostname the email relay is to be run on.
 #### LISTEN_ON_PORT